sekhri101/personal-goals/happy-moments/README.md

 ## June 2018

+- 06/11/2018: Impromptu date night to see Solo
+- 06/10/2018: Roller skating with my Little
+- 06/09/2018: Capella's graduation party with amazing tacos
+- 06.07/2018: Got Baxter a procedure he really needed and it went fine
 - 06/04/2018: Got to nominate my BBBS Match Support Specialist for an award
 - 06/03/2018: Had a great picnic outing at the Peninsula Park rose garden with my Little; saw Yo La Tengo in concert!
 - 06/02/2018: Bought a new sofa!